ES-DOC/cmip6-specializations-ocean/CONTRIBUTING.md

-* Pull requests can be made at any time, but they will not be merged until a public release of the specializations for all 9 realm specializations is due (which is envisaged every ~6 months during the CMIP6 project).
+* Pull requests can be made at any time, but they will not be merged until a public release of the specializations for all 9 realm specializations is due (which is envisaged every ~6 months or longer during the CMIP6 project).

-* When a public release is due, the Pull Requests will be merged into the master branch, ready to be used by downstream tools (such as the spreadsheet generator).x
+* When a public release is due, the Pull Requests will be merged into the master branch, ready to be used by downstream tools (such as the spreadsheet generator).

 ## Version strategy for the CMIP6 specializations

 Each individual specialization uses an internal three-level **major.minor.trivial** numeric version scheme, e.g 1.0.4, that is independent of other specializations.
-This version is stored in the
+This version is stored in the [realm].py file.
-<realm>.py file.

 Public releases are defined by GitHub tags that are consistent across all specializations an use a **major.minor** numeric version scheme,